bl1231/bilbomd-ui/README.md

 ## Version History

+- 1.15.3 (12/05/2024)
+  - Add more vitest unit tests
+  - Bump NodeJS to v22
+  - Show MolStar viewer for Scoper jobs
 - 1.15.2 (12/03/2024)
   - Update dependencies
   - Filter visible jobs in BilboMD Multi form for Admins and Managers